Mary Warner, MMSc, PA-C

 - B.S.
 General Science, Seattle University, Seattle, WA, 1987

 Her work in collaboration with Gerald Kayingo brought the first continuing medical educational program to practicing Ugandan Medical Clinical Officers and the impact of patient-centered medical home on PA education.
 In addition, she advises and mentors faculty and leads an active research program focusing on longitudinal career patterns of physician assistants.
 She is the first author on the AAPA Paragon 2014 Article of the Year Award, “Career patterns of physician assistants: A longitudinal retrospective study.”
-She is the senior author on the AAPA Paragon 2015 Article of the Year Award.
-She is the feature editor for the Journal of Physician Assistant Education “Lessons Learned” feature.
+She is the senior author on the AAPA Paragon 2015 Article of the Year Award and the feature editor for the Journal of Physician Assistant Education “Lessons Learned” feature.
 She was awarded the Carl Toney Society Award by the BU PA Class of 2016.